Max Strus NBA Playoffs Player Props: Heat vs. Knicks

 - Strus' opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Defensively, the Knicks are ranked 12th in the league, allowing 113.1 points per game.
+- The Knicks are the 12th-best defensive squad in the league, conceding 113.1 points per contest.

-- The Knicks give up 42 rebounds per game, ranking seventh in the league.
+- On the boards, the Knicks are seventh in the league, giving up 42 rebounds per game.

-- The Knicks concede 25.1 assists per contest, 13th-ranked in the league.
+- Allowing 25.1 assists per game, the Knicks are the 13th-ranked squad in the NBA.

-- The Knicks allow 13 made 3-pointers per game, 25th-ranked in the league.
+- Allowing 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the league.

 Max Strus vs. the Knicks